ACCA By-laws

 (2) The Membership Committee shall recruit and maintain members for the Association.

-(d) Other Standing Committees.
+(c) Other Standing Committees.
 There shall be such other Standing committees as may from time to time be established by the ACCA Executive Council to deal with matters of a continuing or recurring nature related to the accomplishments of the general purposes of ACCA.
+These committees shall be established according to the policies and procedures of the Executive Council.

 Article VII